jmrnilsson/MinMQ/README.md

   - Deleting queues.
   - Message content limit (<1 MB).
   - Should there be Error-queues?
-- Make a C# client:
+- Create a C# client:
-  - Separate project (or solution and/or repository).
+  - Should be a separate project and possibly another solution and/or repository.
   - Wraps https requests effectively.
-  - Extend with Reactive Extensions
+  - Add Reactive Extensions.
-  - What to do about bulk operations e.g. on-the-fly log compaction via delegate or interface and the specification pattern.
+  - What to do about bulk operations e.g. on-the-fly log compaction via delegate or interface and the specification pattern?

 ## In a more distant future the following things may also be explored:
 - A queue management tools, that supports mime types and named queues and a formal token based security API for admin provisioning.